Nurturing, Aspiring, Achieving

 In order reach their full potential children should be challenged.
 We build this into our curriculum by beginning each topic with a challenge.
 The challenge provides our pupils not only with motivation, but also adds a sense of purpose to their work.

-In many cases the challenge involves entering a local or national competition, such as submitting a film to the Leeds Young Person's Film Festival.
+In many cases the challenge involves entering a local or national competition, such as performing in the Shakespeare for Childern.
 In other topics the challenges might include performing dramas, or holding exhibitions for parents.

 Children respond well to seeing a different face in the classroom, to enhance each topic, where possible, we identify key partners with whom we can work.
 Many of our partners are now regular visitors to school.
 Currently our teachers are regularly supported in school by professional dance instructors, sports coaches and representatives from our local churches.